Geoparque Mundial UNESCO

 LOCATION AND ACCESS

-Southeast of the town of Castañar de Ibor and from the EX-118 a small road branches off to follow the Garganta de las Calabazas, from which leads off in its turn a path that ascends to the Camorro del Castañar, a plateau of just over 1,100 metres in height.
+Towards the southeast of the town of Castañar de Ibor and from the EX-118 road, the path that runs through the Garganta de las Calabazas (pumpkin gorge) starts, from where a path leads up to Camorro del Castañar, a plateau at an altitude of just over 1100 metres.

 ATTRACTIONS OF THE VISIT

-We will go to the top to observe the complete structure of the Ibor-Guadalupe anticline and imagine how high its quartzite cupola must have been compared with that of this “witness hill”.
+We will go up to observe the complete structure of the Ibor-Guadalupe anticlinorium and imagine how high its quartzite vault may have been compared to the current height of this “remnant mountain”.

 GEOLOGICAL INTERPRETATION